-Dr. Domingo completed a fellowship at the University of Washington’s Center on Human Development and Disability examining the impact of disability on the family and coordinated efforts to bring greater collaboration among medical professionals, schools, service providers and parents of children with disabilities.
-He also served in the Washington State Governor’s Office developing community leadership capacity in diverse and underrepresented communities across the state and did extensive policy and academic research on the effects of school, family and community partnerships.
+His work focuses on leadership development and civic capacity building for creating social transformation in the public and community nonprofit spheres.
+Prior to CityU, he served as a fellow at the University of Washington’s Center on Human Development and Disability, bringing greater collaboration among medical professionals, schools, and parents of children with disabilities.
+Dr. Domingo also served in the Washington State Governor’s Office, helping develop community leadership skills in diverse communities across the state while doing policy and academic research on the effects of education, family, and community partnerships.

 James serves as Regional Director at Washington Charter School Development.
 Prior to joining WCSD, James worked within the Ernst & Young Commercial Real Estate Advisory group.
 As a senior consultant he provided his clients with a range of strategic development, cost assessment/management, and risk analysis services focused around their commercial real estate holdings.
 James leverages this experience, as well as eight years as a practicing civil engineer in the Bay Area, to bring solutions based focus to the challenges of developing school facilities.
 James has an M.B.A from from the UCLA Anderson School of Management and a Masters in Engineering from the University of Glasgow, Scotland.